mmalamm/amazon_shortcut/readme.md

 ## Issues

-currently only works on Mac since I made this for myself and that's all I use these days
+currently only works on Mac since I made this for myself and that's all I use these days. feel free to fork/submit PR to increase functionality